janaagaard75/janaagaard75.github.io/_posts/2019-05-01-azure-functions-in-typescript.md

 - [Part 7: Use a Node.js Package](/blog/2019/05/08/part-7-node-package).
 Demonstrate how to use a Node.js package.

-All of the code related to this article series is available at [github.com/janaagaard75/azure-functions-typescript](https://github.com/janaagaard75/azure-functions-typescript).
-The [commit history](https://github.com/janaagaard75/azure-functions-typescript/commits/master) follows the articles.
+The source code related to this article series is [available on GitHub](https://github.com/janaagaard75/azure-functions-typescript).